The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 But you don't need to agree on everything or be the best of friends in order to mediate.

-If you and your soon-to-be ex are both willing to mediate, you can have a successful family mediation.
+If you and your soon-to-be ex are both willing to attend mediation, you can have a successful family mediation.

 3. You want to save money.